JMorris1575/Christmas2022/docs/new_game.rst

 ================

 I'm learning more about how to connect different nodes of my tree, a problem I had when writing the Concentration program.
-I believe it is section seven or eight of the tutorial that talks about something he calls "node injection" where a higher level node sends a reference to itself to the nodes that might need it.
-That way, if the hierarchy changes, the new information gets sent automatically and I don't have to try to find all the references to it.
+In section eight of the tutorial he talks about something he calls "dependency injection" as a method for easily making calls between nodes on the same level in the tree (sibling nodes, I believe).
+A higher level node sends the necessary nodes to the lower-level nodes so that, if the hierarchy changes, the new information can be easily changed in the calling function of the higher level node instead of my trying to find all the references to it.

+He also has a name for the structuring idea he's following, Node Based something-or-other perhaps.
+That may be mentioned in section 7 or earlier.